FastRabbitON/VisualResolutionTest/README.md

 * [Contact](#contact)

 ## General Information
-Simple program with many option to check visual ability and eyes perception.
+Simple in use program to create own visual abilities and perceptions test.
+Thanks to the many options you can adjust designet test to your own.

 ## How to run
 1. Download the entire repository